This BU Alum Might Have the Best Job in the World

 They couldn’t say no. But they considered it, Wiese acknowledges.
 Living in LA, Eric had received plenty of TV offers in the past, but there had always been a catch, like prioritizing drama over a dog’s well-being.
 This time, however, the Wieses couldn’t seem to find one: Lucky Dog—an educational, family-oriented show about rehabilitating and rehoming “unadoptable” shelter dogs—was exactly what it seemed.

 Plus, the producers loved the idea of a trainer and social worker husband-and-wife team.
-More important, they were on board with Eric’s positive-reinforcement training—which was crucial, because performing any other kind of training could cause Eric to lose his license.
+More important, they were on board with Eric’s positive-reinforcement training—which was crucial, because using any other kind of training could cause Eric to lose his license.
 “Positive reinforcement training means we never do anything that physically or psychologically harms an animal; everything is reward-based with treats or praise,” Wiese explains.

 The Wieses took over for season eight, in 2020, and things are going smoothly.
 “I’m Eric Wiese, and this is my wife, Rashi,” says the voiceover that plays at the beginning of each episode.
 “We’ve dedicated our lives to saving the lonely, unwanted dogs that are living without hope.”
 (Cue B-roll of Eric on a motorcycle with a goggles-sporting mutt in the sidecar.)
 “Our mission is to make sure that these amazing animals find a purpose, a family, and a place to call home.”